 Defence and Space

 Airbus Defence and Space has a proven portfolio of products and services on offer to Italy.
-Airbus Italia, formerly known as Space Engineering, is the local industrial footprint of Airbus Defence and Space since 2015.
+Airbus Italia, part of Airbus Defence and Space, is a leading Italian space company with more than 30 years’ experience in space technologies.
+It has a recognized expertise in satellite communication, covering space as well as ground segment, with focus on enabling technologies for SatCom on the move, Internet of Things (IoT), RF components and signal processing.
+Formerly known as Space Engineering, is the local industrial footprint of Airbus Defence and Space since 2015.
 The company changed its name in 2019 to fully integrate into the Airbus group.

 Airbus Italia’s significant experience in design, integration and test is serving key European programs like METOP-Second Generation, QUANTUM, BIOMASS, Galileo, Pléiades NEO and LEO satellite equipment for EDRS ISL.
 Along its history, the Company also contributed to ARTEMIS, Radarsat 2, COSMO-SkyMed, Alphasat TDP#5 and has been actively involved in major Italian programs such as SICRAL, PLATiNO, ItalGovSatCom.
 Airbus Italia is a leader in Airborne SatCom technology providing institutional customers with the most advanced state-of-the-art mobile terminals Janus Aero for ISR missions.
 The ATR P-72A aircraft of Italian Air Force is equipped with Airbus Italia’s Janus antenna, which has also been indicated by Airbus Communication, Intelligence & Security as a powerful solution for “Network For The Sky” (NFTS), successfully integrated with Airbus MRTT aircraft in a flight demonstration of a connected airborne battlespace scenario.
 Furthermore, the Company can claim a long experience in SatCom terminals for railway applications, having delivered SatCom solutions for high-speed trains throughout Europe (e.g. French TGV trains).